 Before the internet age, many artists went largely undiscovered, with their pieces either collecting dust or being sold for grossly reduced prices.
 Fortunately, the internet now gives you the chance to have your artwork discovered by art lovers around the world and allows you to sell your pieces for what they’re really worth.

-When you use one of the best website builders above to build your art website, you create a 24/7 art gallery that art lovers can enjoy from anywhere.
+When you use one of the website builders above to build your art website, you create a 24/7 art gallery that art lovers can enjoy from anywhere.
 If something truly speaks to them, they can show their appreciation by buying your piece, giving your work a new home for others to enjoy your magnificent works of art.